zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Ken: Yes, but we all know that marrying young will doom them to a life of regrets.

 Irene: That’s a bit harsh, don’t you think?
-A lot o f people who marry young have successful marriages.
+A lot of people who marry young have successful marriages.
 I like the idea of growing ol d with your spouse.
 You can reach many of life’s milestones together.

 Ken: Like reaching the legal drinking age?